olivesmoo/bloomy/README.md

 after every actuation, the motor is released and given a rest period before the next command is issued.
 While this improved reliability slightly, it did not eliminate the problem entirely.
-These symptoms suggest that a more robust power manage- ment strategy—such as separate power sources or capacitor buffering—may be required in future iterations.
+These symptoms suggest that a more robust power management strategy—such as separate power sources or capacitor buffering—may be required in future iterations.

 ### Integration Complexity